lbausch/php-ceph-radosgw-admin/README.md

 ## Features
 + Supports all endpoints of the [Admin Ops API](https://docs.ceph.com/en/latest/radosgw/adminops/), including currently undocumented `metadata/` endpoints
 + Requests are signed using AWS Signature V2 and V4
-+ Provides S3Client with no extra configuration by utilizing the [AWS SDK for PHP ](https://aws.amazon.com/sdk-for-php/)
++ Provides S3 Client with no extra configuration by utilizing the [AWS SDK for PHP ](https://aws.amazon.com/sdk-for-php/)
 + Extensible and customizable